A dialog box will appear with a variety of choices:

 - Color lets you choose from any of thousands of colors for the display of the graph

 If you want to experiment with different settings, you can click the Apply button and see the effect without closing the dialog box.
 Once you are satisfied with your choices, you can click Done.
+You can display 1, 2, or 3 volatility charts in the same pane.

 Here, for example, is Nvidia’s stock chart with its volatility graph; as you can see, the volatility chart includes information about what precisely it is you are looking at.